 Article

-What happens to your ISA when you die?
+What happens to an ISA on death?

 If an ISA holder dies, a surviving spouse or civil partner can inherit the tax benefits of their ISA through an 'additional permitted subscription'.

-| 7 min read
+| 8 min read

-What is an Additional Permitted Subscription?
+How much is an ISA Additional Permitted Subscription?

-Who is eligible for an additional permitted subscription?
+Who is eligible for an Additional Permitted Subscription?

 Anyone whose spouse or civil partner died on or after 3 December 2014, provided the couple were living together at the date of death.

-How does the process of using an additional permitted subscription with Charles Stanley work?
+How does the process of using an Additional Permitted Subscription with Charles Stanley work?

-If the deceased’s ISA is already with Charles Stanley the existing assets and/or cash can be directly used for the APS.
+If the deceased’s ISA is already with Charles Stanley, the existing assets and/or cash can be directly used for the APS.
 We require completion of an APS form as well as Grant of Probate and a signed letter from the Executors.

 If the ISAs are held elsewhere, we require an APS application form and transfer form, which are available on request from our Helpdesk.
 We can then confirm the value of any additional permitted subscription with the existing ISA provider(s).
 Once confirmed, the APS ISA can be funded from a bank account in the usual way.
 It is not possible to transfer holdings to use the allowance.